paepcke/logging_singleton/README.md

         - Log to a file,
         - The console, or
         - Both

+For convenience, the logging levels logging.DEBUG, logging.INFO, etc. are available in this package as enums: LoggingLevel.DEBUG, LoggingLevel.INFO, etc. Just import LoggingLevel with LoggingService.

 A single formatter is built in for info/debug/warn/err.
 Example: